Be My Guest!

 “Come, Lord Jesus, be our guest…” How many times have I prayed that table prayer?
 Three times a day…. over sixty plus years, I suppose.
 How many times have I truly welcomed Him as my guest?
 Not as many, I’m afraid.

-Sometimes I’m too worried about what He might see… the dirt and hair on my soap… the clutter I want to hide so my life is ready for Him.
-Of course if I’m honest with myself, I know those distracting things will just come right back out of the closet or from behind closed doors.
+Sometimes I’m too worried about what He might see… the sinful dirt and hair on my soap… the embarrassing clutter I want to hide so my life is ready for Him.
+Of course if I’m honest with myself, I know those distracting things will just come right back out of the closet or from behind closed doors when I don't think He's looking.
 If only I wouldn’t put them off limits to Him!
 I know He could make a huge improvement “straightening up” those messy rooms.

 Leaving my guilt at the cross,